wilsonte-umich/mdi-suite-template/README.md

 ### Pipeline-level containers

-Alternatively, and especially if your tool suite does not offer Stage 2 apps, you may prefer to place individual pipelines into their containers.
+Alternatively, and especially if your tool suite does not offer Stage 2 apps, you may prefer to place individual pipelines into their own containers.
 See additional README.md documentation in the pipelines folder.

 ## Semantic versioning